lancedb/lancedb/docs/src/ann_indexes.md

 ## FAQ

+### Why do I need to manually create an index?

+Currently, LanceDB does _not_ automatically create the ANN index.
+LanceDB is well-optimized for kNN (exhaustive search) via a disk-based  index.
+For many use-cases, datasets of the order of ~100K vectors don't require index creation.
+If you can live with up to 100ms latency, skipping index creation is a simpler workflow while guaranteeing 100% recall.

 ### When is it necessary to create an ANN vector index?

-`LanceDB` has manually-tuned SIMD code for computing vector distances.
+`LanceDB` comes out-of-the-box with highly optimized SIMD code for computing vector similarity.
-In our benchmarks, computing 100K pairs of 1K dimension vectors takes **less than 20ms**.
+In our benchmarks, computing distances for 100K pairs of 1K dimension vectors takes **less than 20ms**.
-For small datasets (< 100K rows) or applications that can accept 100ms latency, vector indices are usually not necessary.
+We observe that for small datasets (~100K rows) or for applications that can accept 100ms latency, vector indices are usually not necessary.

-For large-scale or higher dimension vectors, it is beneficial to create vector index.
+For large-scale or higher dimension vectors, it can beneficial to create vector index for performance.

 ### How big is my index, and how many memory will it take?